 Social Spot at Tarella, Athens

-With the support of Caritas Switzerland, Caritas Hellas operates a Social Spot in the center of Athens, open to all those in need and focusing to adult and children refugees and migrants who are residing in the urban area.
-A neoclassical building with a very big yard -ideal for outdoor activities-, was renovated and decorated with vivid colors and equipped properly to host the services provided.
+With the support of Caritas Switzerland, Caritas Hellas operated the Social Spot in the center of Athens, open to all those in need and focused to adult and children refugees and migrants who were residing in the urban area.
+A neoclassical building with a very big yard -ideal for outdoor activities-, was renovated and decorated with vivid colors and equipped properly to host the provided services.
 Since the beginning of its operation in 2016, hundreds of beneficiaries have visited the Social Spot and accessed the Social Services to get information and referrals to cover basic needs, advice and guidance on their legal rights.
 Since 2017, a well-equipped space with PCs and Skype connection operates for the asylum seekers giving them access to contact the Asylum Service.
 Other provided services include psychological counselling, a Child Friendly Space (CFS), Greek language classes and Intercultural activities to both adults and children.
-Currently, families are also helped to enrol their children to pre-school or primary school classes.
-Since September 2017, daily tutoring support is also offered.
-September was also the launching time of the Job Counselling Service which is described in the relevant section.
+Furthermore, families were also helped to enroll their children to pre-school or primary school classes.
+Since September 2017, daily tutoring support was also offered.
+September was also the launching time of the Job Counselling Service.
+The Social Center operated until August of 2018-With total number of visitors 4.735.

 Social Spot at Polytechneiou, Thessaloniki

-With more than 1.500 visitors and 10.000 recorded visits in 2017, Caritas Hellas expanded its activities within its men and women spaces in Lesvos to include educational activities (Greek and English language classes), informational sessions, focus group discussions and recreational activities such as knitting, sewing, arts and crafts, film projections, games, excursions etc.
+With more than 3.500 visitors and 36.000 recorded visits since 2017, Caritas Hellas expanded its activities within its men and women spaces in Lesvos to include educational activities information sessions, focus group discussions and recreational activities such as knitting, sewing, arts and crafts, film projections, games, excursions etc.

-In parallel, a Psychosocial Support Centre in Kara Tepe has been supporting the growing number of refugees who continue to experience extreme traumatic experiences.
+In parallel, the Psychosocial Support Centre in Kara Tepe has been supporting the growing number of refugees who continue to experience extreme traumatic experiences and services have expanded to also providing psychiatric support, Caritas Hellas being the only NGO offering this service in the camp.

 Facilitation of Access to Healthcare